 The sponsor should clearly explain how the estimated prevalence has been calculated, indicating the methods and results for identifying source data/documentation and calculating the prevalence.
-Studies should be summarised in tabular format including all relevant information such as definition and size of study population, case definition.
+Studies should be summarised in tabular format including all relevant information such as definition and size of the study population and case definition etc.

-If up-to-date references are not available, the sponsor should provide a clear basis for the assumption that the disease or condition will meet the orphan criteria.
+If up-to-date references are not available, the sponsor should provide a clear basis for the assumption that the disease or condition will meet the orphan prevalence criteria.